emberjs/guides/source/localizable/tutorial/acceptance-test.md

 tests, such as visiting routes, filling in fields, clicking on elements, and waiting for pages to render.

-We want our the main focus of our site to be selecting rentals, so we plan to redirect traffic going to the roote URL `/`, to our `rentals` route.
+We want the main focus of our site to be selecting rentals, so we plan to redirect traffic going to the root URL `/`, to our `rentals` route.
 We can create a simple test using our test helpers to verify this:

 ```/tests/acceptnace/list-rentals-test.js